MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

    + Click **Finish** when installation is finished.
 A welcome screen opens to introduce you to the product and documentation.

 ## How to offline install (without internet access)

+>[!WARNING]
+>Microsoft R Open is a requirement of both Microsoft R Client and R Server.
+Only install the version of Microsoft R Open required for your product.
+Typically, the installation of R Open is handled for you by the setup process.
+However, in offline scenarios when no internet connection is available on the target machine, you must manually download the R Open version using only the link specified in the installer or installation guide.
+Do NOT go to MRAN and download it from there or you may inadvertently get the wrong version for your Microsoft R product.

 1. On a machine with _**unrestricted**_ internet access: